-- a profession, trade, job or industry

-- religion or faith

-- membership of a society, club or trade union

-- a medical condition, illness or disability

-- living in or coming from a specific geographical area.
+- a profession, trade, job or industry or one you used to have - a religion or faith - membership of a society, club or trade union - a medical condition, illness or disability - living in or coming from a specific geographical area.

 Many funds also help the dependents of the people they support, such as partners or children.